 Finally, you can add the keywords that perform best to your Exact Match ad group and increase their respective bids.

 Wrapped Up: The Right Combination of Amazon Keyword Match Types Is Key!

 Each of the three Amazon Keyword Match Types – Broad, Phrase and Exact – has its own advantages and disadvantages.

-Phrase Match is pretty much in the middle of exact and Broad Match, but more similar to Broad Match keywords.
+Phrase Match is somewhere in the middle of Exact and Broad Match but more similar to Broad Match keywords.

-The art of a successful PPC strategy is not to find out which keyword match type is THE most successful, but to combine the match types in such a way that the respective advantages are used and the individual disadvantages are minimized.
+The art of a successful PPC strategy is not to find out which keyword match type is THE most successful but to combine the match types in a way that the respective advantages are used and the individual disadvantages are minimized.